Best Charles Schwab Mutual Funds

 Schwab Health Care Fund (SWHFX)

-Schwab’s fund profile for SWHFX includes a downloadable report card in pdf format that repeats most of the details found on the site.
-Some of its holdings listed on the document include:
+Schwab’s fund profile for SWHFX includes a downloadable report card in PDF format.
+This document summarizes much of the same information shown on the website’s fund page.
+Some of the holdings listed in the report include:

 - UnitedHealth Group